-A "lot" of parts represents batch of parts, obtained from a single source, identical in every respect.
-Without lot control, all stock of a given part is assumed to be identical, so when using parts for building, it isn't clear where the parts came from, or how much they cost.
+A 'lot' of parts represents a batch of parts, obtained from a single source, identical in every respect.
+Without lot control, all stock of a given part in your inventory is assumed to be identical, so when using parts for building, it isn't clear where the parts came from, or how much they cost.
 In case of a problem, it is also not possible to determine where problematic parts were used.
 In other words, without lot control you can think of your stock as a fluid: you can add to it and remove from it, but it is impossible to tell what you are removing, only the quantity is known.

 Thanks to lot control, tracking is possible in two directions: